narsym/Food-Images-101/README.md

 **Training:**

-I have trained model with few version.
-The weights for best model is in best_model.h5 file.
+I have experimented with few architectures.
+The weights for architecture is in best_model.h5 file.

+The notebook has only the best architecture model in it.